VoltronOP/Operating-System-Lab/README.md

 b) A zombie process or defunct process is a process that has completed execution but still has an entry in the process table.
 Write a C program to create the Zombie process.

 c) Create a multi-process  program with one parent and 3 children.
 Implement the cascade execution order of process with ID and Name.

+Assignment 4 :

+a)Linear regression on iris dataset or any other dataset .

+b)Nonlinear regression on iris dataset or any other dataset .

+c)Logistic regression using iris dataset or any other dataset .

 Assignment 5 :